Brassicas are my absolute favorite plant family. After all, the group includes cabbages, which are a delight to try growing.

-Black Rot is challenging to get rid of because it is a bacterium that travels through the soil of your garden.
+Black rot is challenging to get rid of because it’s a bacterium that travels through the soil of your garden.
 If a leaf is damaged on a cole crop, the bacteria can easily find its way in.

 There are no pesticides or over the counter sprays that guarantee to rid your garden of this bacteria.
 The best thing you can do is practice crop rotation and also keep a clean yard with no debris left lying around.

 This is another fungus that forms in the soil and goes after cole crops.
-It is absorbed through the hairs found on roots.
+It’s absorbed through the hairs found on roots.

 When this happens, the roots become misshapen and have difficulty absorbing water and nutrients which will cripple the plant.
 This disease can survive in the ground of your garden for a decade at a time.

-But you will begin wondering if you have this disease in your garden when you notice that your plants are wilting, especially during the hotter parts of the day.
+If notice that your plants are wilting, especially during the hotter parts of the day, it’s likely you have it.
 It will also cause the plants to be stunted and not produce as they should.

 A fungicide will not treat this disease.
 Instead, the only things you can do is to keep a clean garden, raise your garden soil’s pH level to around 7.2, and rotate your crops.

-Symptoms of Yellows is when your plants take on a yellow/ green coloring to them and begin to look like they are dying.
+Symptoms of yellows is when your plants take on a yellow/green coloring and begin to look like they are wilting.
 Then the plant will slowly die off piece by piece.

 Yellows is a fungus that will enter in through the roots of a plant, especially if the roots have been damaged in some way.

-There is only one real solution to Yellows, and that is to purchase varieties of seeds that are resistant to developing this fungus.
-Fungicide, crop rotation, and keeping a clean garden will not touch this disease.
+There is only one real solution to yellows, and that is to purchase varieties of seeds that are resistant to developing this fungus.

 Like most plants, cabbage has certain plants that it can be planted around and perform better.
 Here is what they are: